Abigail Barrows

 Abigail P. W. Barrows (born 1984) is an American marine research scientist and advocate based in Maine.
 Barrows is the Principal investigator for the Global Microplastics Initiative with Adventure Scientists, where she directs microplastics research that is used to inform conservation-focused legislation, and she initiated the first baseline data map of microplastic pollution distribution in the waters off the coast of Maine.
 Her primary interests are in research, seaweed and oyster farming, education, field methodology, and using scientific data to drive legislation and policy to lower single-use plastic.

 Early life and education

 Barrows grew up in Stonington, Maine, a town on the island of Deer Isle, off the coast of Maine.
+Her family owned a small farm, which was part of how she discovered her love for animals.
 From a teenager, she knew she loved the outdoors after participating in an Outward Bound trip.
 She began to learn about and love the ocean which helped her pursue her career.
 Her interests are in research, oyster and seaweed farming, innovation, and working to reduce single-use plastic locally & globally.
 In 2006, Barrows graduated with a bachelor's degree in zoology, with a focus on marine biology from the University of Tasmania, Australia.
 After returning to Stonington, Maine, Barrows completed her master's degree in microplastics from the College of the Atlantic in Bar Harbor, Maine in 2018.